-STRATEGIC AREA OBJECTIVES STRATEGIES 1 Economic development To promote job creation in the municipality by 6% annually To create and promote LED initiatives in the SMME sector To broaden the skills base of the communities To acquire strategically located land for economic development Reviewing current LED strategy and subsequent implementation through partnership Planning and coordinating LED activities Supporting entrepreneurial development Supporting and promoting local procurement Implementation of local empowerment strategies that include joint venturing in the implementation of projects Skills development and capacity building programmes for locals.
-Engage the Capricorn FET College to ensure the curriculum offers market-related programmes Develop a database of unemployed graduates and prioritize re-skilling where needed Engage the SETAs to assist on skills development programmes for community members Lobby for the establishment of additional institutions of higher learning

-Supporting and promoting labour intensive methods in community based infrastructure projects.
-Together with the provincial and national government there is a need to embark on programmes such as Community Work Programme and Expanded Public Works Programme to create a safety job net for local communities Place marketing and investor attraction (development of place marketing brochures and video and placing such on the municipal website) Identification of strategically located land and acquisition thereof Provision of preferential tariffs on rates and taxes to help in the expansion and retention of business, farms and industries Provision of supporting infrastructure such as roads networks, energy supply and water and sanitation supply to aid business development 1 1
+STRATEGIC AREA OBJECTIVES STRATEGIES 1 Economic development To create long term sustainable and integrated economic growth and rural Reviewing current LED strategy and subsequent implementation through partnership Planning and coordinating LED activities Supporting entrepreneurial development Supporting and promoting local procurement development Implementation of local empowerment strategies that include joint venturing in the implementation of projects Skills development and capacity building programmes for locals.
+Engage the Capricom FET College to ensure the curriculum offers market-related programmes Develop a database of unemployed graduates and prioritize re-skilling where needed Engage the SETAs to assist on skills development programmes for community members Lobby for the establishment of additional institutions of higher learning Supporting and promoting labour intensive methods in community based infrastructure projects.
+Together with the provincial and national government there is a need to embark on programmes such as Community Work Programme and Expanded Public Works Programme to create a safety job net for local communities Place marketing and investor attraction (development of place marketing brochures and video and placing such on the municipal website) Identification of strategically located land and acquisition thereof Provision of preferential tariffs on rates and taxes to help in the expansion and retention of business, farms and industries Provision of supporting infrastructure such as roads networks, energy supply and water and sanitation supply to aid business development